AtaGowani/AtaGowani/README.md

 ### Hi there, I'm Ata 👋🏽

-- 👨🏽‍ A software engineer who enjoys spending time on challenging side-projects
+- 👨🏽‍ A software engineer, musician, and educator
-- 📍 Located in Boston, MA
+- 📍 Located in Texas...for now
-- 🌱 I’m currently learning server-side architecture development
 - 😄 Pronouns: ✨he/him✨

 ![Profile views](https://gpvc.arturio.dev/atagowani)